How To Feed A Loon

 • Can frozen Brussels sprouts be used?
 Yes.
 They can.
 Fresh can usually be found year-round in most well-stocked markets, but if you only have access to frozen, then let them completely thaw, and proceed with the recipe as written.
 Fresh will ALWAYS produce a better dish, but frozen will work in a pinch.

 • Are the excess leaves edible?
 Yes!
 And they are loaded with nutrition, too!
-You can lightly oil them and a sprinkle of salt and then roast them in the oven until nice and crisp, about 15 to 20 minutes at 300°F, checking every 5 minutes, or so.
+You can lightly oil them and sprinkle a little salt, and then roast them in the oven until nice and crisp, about 15 to 20 minutes at 300°F, checking every 5 minutes or so.
 Remove any leaves that are browning too quickly.
 Flash frying them in hot oil is not as nutritious, but addictively delicious.
 They can be tossed in the dish just before serving or served separately.

 • How much of the dish can be made in advance?
 Toasting the pecans, cooking and crumbling the bacon, and prepping the sprouts and apples can all be done up to 12 hours in advance.
 Just toss the peeled apples with a little lemon juice to keep them from oxidizing (turning brownish).